ericoporto/ags-manual-wiki/DrawingSurface.md

 long message to the screen with it wrapping normally like a standard label would do.

-The text will be printed using the current drawing colour.
+The text will be printed using the current drawing color.

 Example: